jonathanhogg/flitter/docs/install.md

 `--vmstats`
 : Turns on logging of **Flitter** virtual machine statistics.
 This will slow down the interpreter by quite a lot.
-The statistics are written out on program interrupt at the `INFO` logging level, which means you will also need to on at least `--verbose` logging to see the results.
+The statistics are written out on exit at the `INFO` logging level, which means you will also need to have at least `--verbose` logging turned on to see the results.
 Be wary of interpreting these
-statistics: the overhead of doing the logging can make very simple instructions that are executed millions of times appear to be a larger source of execution cost than they really are.
+statistics: the overhead of doing the timing can make very simple instructions that are executed millions of times appear to be a larger source of execution cost than they really are.